-We provide a quarterly report to clients and the general public that covers stewardship actions and carbon metrics, including emissions intensity and fossil fuel exposure.
-To allow for the regular review of climate-related financial risks we also provide an overview of all portfolios to the Board and Brunel Oversight Board (clients and stakeholders).
-We also deliver detailed public carbon metrics reports for each client and each Brunel portfolio acknowledging the progression of reporting on carbon (and carbon equivalent) metrics to wider climate-related disclosures and making it clear that these are the product reports required by the FCA.
+We provide a quarterly report to clients and the general public that covers stewardship actions and carbon metrics, including emissions intensity and fossil fuel exposure. allow the regular review of climaterelated financial risks.
+We provide an overview of all portfolios to the Board and Brunel Oversight Board (clients and stakeholders).
+We also deliver detailed public carbon metrics reports for each client and each Brunel portfolio

+- these will become the Climate- related Product Disclosure reports,

+acknowledging the progression of

+reporting on carbon (and carbon

+equivalent) metrics to wider

+climate-related disclosures and

+making it clear that these are

+the product reports required

+by the FCA.